Tech500/E220-Remote-Switch/README.md

 Receiving current; for a message, 17.2 mA.
 Current values are from "Ebytes E220-900T30D User Manual".
 Measured Standby current 11.8 mA.
 (E220, Always powered on).
 Ultilizing E220 Sleep Mode, Sleep current (E220, Always on) ranges from .54 uA to 97.33 uA measured!

+I would like to express my gratitude to ChatGPT, an AI developed by OpenAI, for providing valuable assistance and guidance throughout the development of my E220 LoRa module project.
+The insights and support received were instrumental in overcoming technical challenges and optimizing the project's performance.

+Thank you Renzo Mischianti for your LoRa E220 Library (xReef), E220 Ebyte E220 articles, Lorah Ebyte module Community support, and the Ebyte E220 Support page.

+Wolfgsmg Ewald thank you; learned much from your article "Using LoRa with the EByte E220, E22 and E32 series".
+Thanks for sharing your hands on experiences.